 Telehealth has been talked about for a while for its potential to meet consumer demands and improve access to care–especially in remote areas.
 While the benefit to the consumer is clear, less has been discussed on the benefit to the provider.
 This is partially because people tend to think of telehealth as chatbots and video chats.
 Two components of telehealth are growing in demand for providers: remote patient monitoring and integration into the provider workflow.

-This year, the Centers for Medicare and Medicaid (CMS) expanded reimbursement for remote patient monitoring, and experts expect more reimbursement to come in 2019.
+In 2018, the Centers for Medicare and Medicaid (CMS) expanded reimbursement for remote patient monitoring, and experts expect more reimbursement to come this year.
 Remote patient monitoring specifically refers to the use of digital technology like connected health devices to collect patient data in the context of their daily lives and securely send it to their doctors.
 Armed with a more complete picture of their patients’ health, clinicians can send virtual encouragement or clinical action like a prescription adjustment when necessary to their patients.
 Providers are excited about the potential of remote patient monitoring to reduce or even eliminate unnecessary hospital admissions or readmissions, but are hesitant to invest in these technologies unless they work within their existing clinical workflow, which brings me to my in-vogue health idea number two: interoperability.

 Interoperability: Shouting FHIR in a crowded Health IT space

-Another indicator of value-based care trends to come from CMS this year is the renaming of Meaningful Use to Promoting Interoperability.
+Another indicator of value-based care trends to come from CMS in 2018 was the renaming of Meaningful Use to Promoting Interoperability.
 Put simply, interoperability means the ability for health information systems and software apps to communicate, exchange data and use the data they’ve shared.
 Providers have already invested a large amount in their Electronic Health Records (EHRs), and while EHRs have made huge strides in digitizing healthcare and allowing for data to lead the way, they haven’t always communicated well with each other or other technology.